kblomqvist/yasha/README.md

 ### Variable pre-processing before template rendering

-If you need to pre-process template variables before those are passed into the template, you can do that within an extension file by wrapping the built-in parsers.
+If you need to pre-process template variables before those are passed into the template, you can do that via file extensions by wrapping the built-in parsers.

 ```python
 # extensions.py